AP Photo/Jae C. Hong, File

 Now, that’s not to say they won’t be upset by the theft of 3,000 slides slated for destruction.
 Theft is theft, after all, but let’s also not pretend that these slides alone permitted criminals to become armed.
 They’re slides, not receivers which are considered the firearm itself.

 But the headline at the original story claims thousands of guns were stolen.
 That’s not what happened.
-This is what happens when journalists write about topics they don’t actually understand.
+This is what happens when journalists write about topics they don’t understand.

-It’s not clear whether the ATF has actually recovered all of the weapons and parts or not, but it’s unlikely due to the scope of what transpired.
+It’s not clear whether the ATF has recovered all of the weapons and parts or not, but it’s unlikely due to the scope of what transpired.
 It’s also unlikely that detailed records were kept of who bought what, so my guess is that at least some of those are still out and about.

 But we can trust the government to have all the guns.
 Bad people can’t take them from government facilities or anything, right?

-Yet another reason why I’ll pass on gun control.
+Another reason why I’ll pass on gun control.